ArdhaniNamitha/breast-cancer-svm-classification/README.md

 ---

-### Future Enhancements
+### Future Scope

-* Compare with Logistic Regression and Random Forest
+* Add model comparison with Logistic Regression, Random Forest, and K-Nearest Neighbors
-* Add precision-recall and ROC curve evaluation
+* Visualize support vectors and margin widths explicitly
-* Include support vector visualization
+* Integrate ROC curve and Precision-Recall metrics
-* Create a lightweight Streamlit app for predictions
+* Build an interactive dashboard using Streamlit for live predictions